Shared responsibility; people, businesses, and agencies.

 Imagine a complete stranger calling you the C-word.

 How would you feel? – Angry?
 Upset?
 Offended?

-Well of course that would be natural, who wouldn’t be?
-But then again, many of us are called the C word on a daily basis, and do absolutely nothing about it.
+Well, of course, that would be natural, who wouldn’t be?
+But then again, many of us are called the C-word daily and do absolutely nothing about it.

 Of course, I’m referring to the consumer.

 So what is a consumer?
 And why is consumerism bad?

 By definition, a consumer is a person who purchases goods and services and eats or uses something.
 It is the person’s action of purchasing that fuels capitalism.

 However, the word consumer derives from the term consumption.
 This has several definitions, linked to economics and finance, though it also refers to the act of using up resources.

 This particular definition causes concern as the very language itself denotes the resources as finite.

 To use up is to deplete – the bad effects of consumerism on society.